|

 me consider the 8 trigrams of the Chinese Book of Changes,

-the I Ching or Yijing.
+the I Ching or Yijing, which may be quite fundamental.

 ☰ |